Alation migration assistant App

 Sample files

-Download sample CSV files to understand the required structure for each RDBMS asset type:
+Download sample CSV files to understand the required structure for each RDBMS asset type.
+They nest top-down—a database contains schemas, which contain tables, which contain columns.

 See also